facebookarchive/WEASEL/README.md

-Initiating a session involves the client crafting a message with a uniquely identifying non-data preamble (to signal to the server that this is a new session): the concatenation of a 32 bytes Diffie-Hellman public key and a 16 byte random AES IV.
+Initiating a session involves the client crafting a message with a uniquely identifying non-data preamble (to signal to the server that this is a new session): the concatenation of a 32 bytes Diffie-Hellman public key and a 16 bytes random AES IV.

-The server receives this and responds with its own 32 byte public key.
+The server receives this and responds with its own 32 bytes public key.
 At this point the client and server have established a shared session key that will be used for the lifetime of this session to encrypt data payloads using AES-128 in CTR mode.
 The Diffie-Hellman Ephemeral exchange ensures each client-server